 In these circumstances, depending on what the contract actually says, you would be entitled to compensation.
 The amount might be set out in the contract but, if not, would be calculated as being the amount you could reasonably expect from the contract had it gone ahead for a certain period of time.
 The time would generally be calculated as the notice period (if, for example, the contract allowed them to take you on and then immediately give you notice).
 If there is no notice period in the contract, then you would be expected to look for another position and would be entitled to compensation for whatever period would be reasonable to allow you to find other suitable work.

 Is it worthwhile?

 If you think you have a valid claim, write and ask for compensation – but don’t hold your breath that they will immediately cough up.
 You might have to make a Small Claim in the County Court to recover compensation, but should first consider whether the amount you are claiming would actually be worthwhile given the amount of time you would need to put into making the claim (dealing with the court papers and attending a court hearing), the court costs (which you should recover if you win) and the inevitable stress.
-You will find some useful information about how to make a claim on the DirectGov Website

 The expert was Gary Cousins, solicitor and co-founder at Cousins Business Law

 Expert’s Answer: The first thing to do is to examine the terms of the contract and specifically the termination clause.
 Most contracts contain a provision stating that the client reserves the right to cancel and that the agent has the same right.
 This would normally mean that you have very little legal recourse, but the key fact here is that you left a job to take up this role.